darthdeus/blobs/README.md

 `blobs` is a rigid body physics engine written in Rust with only a few dependencies, most notably using `glam` instead of `nalgebra`.

 **Currently under heavy development.
-While the library is being used in real projects it's still undergoing heavy changes.**
+While the library is being used in a few projects it's still undergoing heavy changes.**

 ## Features

 - 2D rigid body physics with verlet integration
-- Simple & stable
+- Simple & fast compile times
+- Multi-collider bodies
+- Fixed joints & springs
+- Sphere colliders only for now
-- Fast
+- Works in WASM
-- Fast compile times

 ## License